 The Land of the Rising Sun doesn’t have to be expensive.

-Money management is truly brought into perspective when you start travelling.
-Japan is a beautiful country but one of the main things that dishearten travellers is how expensive it can become – public transport, hospitality, and restaurants are just a few hefty expenses that crop up.
+Money management is truly brought into perspective when you start traveling.
+Japan is a beautiful country but one of the main things that dishearten travelers is how expensive it can become – public transport, hospitality, and restaurants are just a few hefty expenses that crop up.

-That said, if you take onboard some of our advice on how to travel in Japan cheaply and you plan things out, you could find yourself travelling more of the country than you first expected.
+That said, if you take onboard some of our advice on how to travel in Japan cheaply and you plan things out, you could find yourself traveling more of the country than you first expected.
 You could find yourself relaxing in a cozy accommodation around the best neighborhoods in Tokyo and still have enough money to burn.

 Choose Hostels Over Hotels

-This somewhat generic piece of travelling advice can go a long way in countries like Japan.
-As glamorous as hotels are they are one of the biggest financial burdens for travellers, so instead consider booking into a hostel.
+This somewhat generic piece of traveling advice can go a long way in countries like Japan.
+As glamorous as hotels are they are one of the biggest financial burdens for travelers, so instead consider booking into a hostel.

 Keep in mind that you won’t spend a lot of time at the hotel anyway due to the fact that you’ll be out and about enjoying the landmarks and culture.
 Hostels might not be luxurious, but they are most definitely clean and safe since the Japanese pride themselves on cleanliness and security.
 Hostels are budget-friendly and offer nothing more than you’ll need whilst you stay there.

 Bullet Trains Look Cool, But They’re Not Cheap